Geoscience

 Satisfies: a BACR for natural sciences.

 An introduction to the earth-atmosphere system.
-The course surveys the physical nature of the atmosphere including weather elements, weather systems and climate.
-The course addresses the social and environmental issues related to natural and human induced changes in the composition of the atmosphere.
+Surveys the physical nature of the atmosphere including weather elements, weather systems, and climate.
+Addresses the social and environmental issues related to natural and human induced changes in the composition of the atmosphere.

-Introduction to earth history for students majoring in geology, earth science or environmental science.
-This course covers the evolution of the earth from its creation to the present.
+Introduction to earth history for students majoring in geology, earth science, or environmental science.
+Covers the evolution of the earth from its creation to the present.
 Topics focus on tectonic history, the evolution and diversity of life, and the effects of biological change on the environment throughout geologic time.
 Participation in weekly laboratories and field trips required.
+Companion course to GEOS 222L.

 GEOS 227.
 CRITICAL CARTOGRAPHIES.
 5 Credits.